Oats (100 G) and Almond Milk (Epigamia) (1 Serving)

 Choose Steel-Cut Oats

-Opt for steel-cut oats instead of instant oats, as they are less processed and digest more slowly.
+Instead of quick or rolled oats, opt for steel-cut oats, which are less processed and digest more slowly.

 Stay Hydrated

-Engage in light physical activity such as a short walk before eating to help improve insulin sensitivity.
+Engage in light physical activity, such as a short walk, after eating to help your body utilize the glucose effectively.

 Discover